 Abstract

 Background: Dyslipidemia refers to an abnormal level of lipids (fats) in the blood, including high cholesterol, triglycerides, or both.
-This study aims to evaluate the Prevalence of dyslipidaemia among IOC workers in Lagos and Port Harcourt, Nigeria, and associated factors.
+This study aims to evaluate the Prevalence of dyslipidaemia and related variables among IOC (International Oil Company) workers in Lagos and Port Harcourt, Nigeri

-Method: The study used a cross-sectional survey to assess dyslipidaemia prevalence among IOC workers in Lagos and Port Harcourt, Nigeria, sampling 300 staff with 20% undergoing biochemical tests.
-Participants were selected through multistage random sampling.
-Data on socio-economic and lifestyle factors were collected via questionnaires, while lipid profiles were measured from blood samples.
-Dyslipidaemia was classified and data were analyzed using SPSS Version 25.0 with statistical significance set at p < 0.05.
+Method: This was a cross-sectional study among 300 IOC workers in Lagos and Port Harcourt, Nigeria.Out of the total 300 workers 20% of them undergone biochemical tests.
+The participants were selected through multistage random sampling.
+Data were collected through pre-structured questionnaire on the socio-economic, biochemical and other antropometric measurements along with height & weight.
+Lipid profile were measured from blood samples.
+Dyslipidaemia was classified and data were analyzed using SPSS version 25.0 with statistical significance set at p < 0.05.

 Results: The average age of the staff was 40.5 years, with a significant gender difference (p < 0.001).
 Males had higher mean values for BMI, WC, SBP, and DBP compared to females (p < 0.01).
 Hypertension and diabetes affected 34.7% and 14.2% of the staff, respectively.
 Males had higher levels of TC and LDL, while females had slightly higher TG and HDL levels, though the gender differences were not statistically significant.
 About 78% of staff engaged in inadequate physical activity, while 21.3% had medium or adequate activity levels.
-Additionally, 15.3% of the staff smoked.
+Additionally, 15.3% of the staff were active smokers.

-Conclusion: The study found high dyslipidemia rates among IOC workers, especially men, linked to cardiovascular risks and occupational health issues related to urban living.
+Conclusion: The study reporyed that IOC workers, particularly men, had significant rates of dyslipidemia, which was associated with cardiovascular risks and urban-related occupational health problems.

-Keywords: Dyslipidemia, Lagos, cholesterol, triglycerides and Port Harcourt
+Keywords: Dyslipidemia, cholesterol, triglycerides , Nigeria

 Introduction.

 Dyslipidemia is a state that occurs due to the abnormalities of lipids in the blood, such as elevated total cholesterol (TC), elevated triglycerides (TG), low level of high-density lipoprotein cholesterol (HDL-C) and elevated low-density lipoprotein cholesterol (LDL-C) [1].
-These abnormalities can occur either single or combinedly, Bamba and Rader.
+These abnormalities can occur either single or combined, Bamba and Rader.
 Dyslipidemia, especially high levels of LDL-C, is a significant risk factor for cardiovascular disease (CVD), but other forms, such as hypertriglyceridemia, are related to acute pancreatitis and non-alcoholic fatty liver disease [2].
 Hypercholesterolemia is the most prevalent form of dyslipidemia and is associated with an increased risk of CVD, with higher levels of LDL-C being the 8th leading risk factor for global death in 2019 [3].

-A collection of metabolic disorders known as dyslipidemia is also characterized [4] by elevated total cholesterol (TC), elevated low-density lipoprotein cholesterol (LDL-c), elevated triglycerides (TG), and low high-density lipoprotein cholesterol (HDL-c).
+A collection of metabolic disorders known as dyslipidemia is also characterized by elevated total cholesterol (TC), low-density lipoprotein cholesterol (LDL-c), triglycerides (TG), and low high-density lipoprotein cholesterol (HDL-c).
 These conditions frequently result in a persistent rise in the plasma concentration of triglycerides and cholesterol [4, 5].

 A third of ischemic heart disease worldwide is caused by elevated blood cholesterol, which also raises the risk of heart disease and stroke, according to WHO [6].
 Low-density lipoprotein cholesterol (LDL-c) levels in the blood are a strong predictor of incident atherosclerotic cardiovascular disease, and LDL-c-lowering medication has been shown to minimize the risk of CVD in several populations [7].
-More people die from CVDs each year than from any other cause, making them a major cause of death worldwide [8].
+CVDs are a leading cause of death globally, accounting for more deaths annually than any other cause.

+[8].